 4 SUPPLY OF DELIVERABLES

-4.2 RFA shall provide all Deliverables to the Client in the format and to the specification specified in the Specific Conditions, provided that RFA reserves the right, at its sole discretion, to change the specification and/or provide data in RFA’s standard format if such changes are deemed necessary as a result of any Quality Assurance Process.
+4.2 RFA shall provide all Deliverables to the Client in the format and to the specification specified in the Specific Terms, provided that RFA reserves the right, at its sole discretion, to change the specification and/or provide data in RFA’s standard format if such changes are deemed necessary as a result of any Quality Assurance Process.

 4.3 RFA shall notify the Client as soon as is reasonably practical of any decision taken to alter the specification or format of any Deliverables as a result of the Quality Assurance Process.

-4.4.1 It is the Client’s obligation to ensure that the Deliverables are fully described within the Specific Conditions and are appropriate and sufficient to meet its requirements.
-There will be no refund or other remedy available to the Client if any component of the Deliverables does not meet the Client’s expectations or needs, or if the Client does not use any of the data, materials, or services included in the Deliverables, provided that the Deliverables have been provided as described in the Specific Conditions.
+4.4.1 It is the Client’s obligation to ensure that the Deliverables are fully described within the Specific Terms and are appropriate and sufficient to meet its requirements.
+There will be no refund or other remedy available to the Client if any component of the Deliverables does not meet the Client’s expectations or needs, or if the Client does not use any of the data, materials, or services included in the Deliverables, provided that the Deliverables have been provided as described in the Specific Terms.

-4.4.3 The Client is required to conduct its own Legitimate Interest Assessment and / or Data Protection Impact Assessment in line with its legal obligations.
+4.4.3 The Client is required to conduct its own Legitimate Interest Assessment and/or Data Protection Impact Assessment in line with its legal obligations.
 Such documents may at times be subject to any audit conducted by or on behalf of RFA with reasonable notice.

 5 INTELLECTUAL PROPERTY RIGHTS